When Geoscience Meets Foundation Models: Towards General Geoscience Artificial Intelligence System: Key Techniques of Constructing Geoscience Foundation Models

-With the applications of large foundation models for general purposes, the explorations of foundation models for remote sensing-based Geoscience tasks have drawn a lot of attention from the research community.
-In this subsection, we will review the recent advances in GFMs, including the key techniques of constructing GFMs, the summary of existing foundation models from the view of large language models (LLMs), large vision models (LVMs), and large language-vision models (LLVMs).
-Table \ref{tab1} summarizes the existing foundation models, including data type, pre-training, adaptation, applications, and key features.

-\subsection{Key Techniques of Constructing Geoscience Foundation Models}
+\section{Key Techniques of Constructing Geoscience Foundation Models}

-As shown in Figure \ref{fig4}, pre-training and adaptation are two critical stages in the development and application of foundation models, where the former involves training a model on a large, diverse dataset to learn general-purpose representations, and the latter involves fine-tuning the pre-trained model on a specific task or dataset.
+In this section, we discuss the key techniques for constructing geoscience foundation models (GFMs), including transformers, pre-training and adaptation.
+As shown in Fig. \ref{fig4}, pre-training and adaptation are two critical stages in the development and application of foundation models, where the former involves training a model on a large, diverse dataset to learn general-purpose representations, and the latter involves fine-tuning the pre-trained model on a specific task or dataset.
 The pre-training stage is particularly important for foundation models, as it enables the model to learn general-purpose representations that can be adapted to a wide range of tasks.
 The adaptation stage is equally important, as it allows the model to be fine-tuned for specific tasks or datasets, thereby improving its performance on those tasks.